-The proposed DSS in this work was proven successful at providing efficient, effective, and fair methods to allocate scarce drugs.
-On the contrary, the primary assumptions did not consider procurement centers for different clinics in one region.
+The proposed DSS pertaining to this study was validated and proven efficient, effective, and having fair methods of allocating scarce drugs.
+On the contrary, the primary assumptions did not consider procurement centres for different clinics in one region.
 Orders from such facilities tend to overshadow other clinics.
 In as much as the model was augmented by normalizing the base weights for all large clinics, there is still an issue with the model scalability and complexity.
 The large size of the weight matrix increases the complexity of priority weight determination.
-Finally, this model is specific to DDP with no immediate applicability elsewhere.

-Optimizing Drug Inventory.
-Brako et al. (2016) postulated another modeling approach for inventory and ordering policies for drugs for inpatient hospital pharmacies.
-The motivating factor is to minimize waste and holding cost while maximizing prompt access to the drugs.
-The approach made use of patients' medical condition information to underline the necessary inventory level of raw materials and finished pharmaceutical drugs.
+Optimizing Drug Inventory: Brako et al. (2016) postulated another modelling technique for inventory and ordering policies on drugs purposely for inpatient hospital pharmacies.
+The motivating factor is to reduce waste and holding cost while maximizing prompt access to the drugs.
+The approach made use of patients' medical condition information to underline the necessary inventory level of raw materials and finished products.

-Markov decision process (MDP) was used to model the drug demands as a function of patient condition and accordingly to decide the appropriate level of drug inventory and the drug order quantities.
+Markov decision process (MDP) was used to model the drug demands as a function of patient condition expressly decide the suitable level of drug inventory and the drug order quantities.
 The objective functions were to (1) minimize all associated costs including stock-out cost for both finished and raw goods and inventory expiry cost and (2) maximize timely access to the required drugs.
-The main assumption was that there was no back-logging of demand.
-The patient demand was assumed to be fulfilled at the same day even if it involves procuring the drug from a different hospital.
-The model also assumed that out-of-stock goods are received immediately after order placement, while raw materials have one period delay.
-State definition in the corresponding MDP involved two components.
+The main assumption was to maintain demand at appreciable level.
+The assumption was to quickly order out-of-stock products while raw materials have one period delay.
+MDP can be distinguished making use of two components.

-- (i) Patients: two types of patients are modeled by two distributions of corresponding mean values to reflect high and low demand variability.
-A third type of patients is defined to represent patient discharge (absorbing state).
-For example, a patient with severe condition will be of type 1 with a higher mean of demands.
-The unique patient demands (Q) were modeled as discrete nonnegative values based on stationary probability mass function.
-The maximum demand was assumed to be a finite number.
-The demand's mean decreases from patient type 1 to 3. - (ii) Inventory is defined as a multidimensional vector (I) to meet the assumption of two drug forms: raw and finished.
+- (i) Patients: patients are modeled by two distributions that exhibit mean values reflecting high and low demand variability.
+For example, a patient with severe condition will be of type 1 with a higher mean demand.
+The unique patient demands were modeled as discrete nonnegative values based on stationary probability mass function.
+The maximum demand was assumed to be a finite number. - (ii) Inventory is defined as a multidimensional vector (I) to meet the assumption of two drug forms: raw and finished.

-The model espouse on transition probabilities which captures variety of changes that occur in patient classification from one type to another with some alterations in demand as well.
+The model espouse on transition alternatives which considers variety of changes that occur in patient classification from one type to another with some alterations in demand as well.
 Rate of arrival was dependent on type of patient.
-Patients' demands was determining factor with respect to how much drug quantity and raw material units to order.
-This happens at a given period of time where system state (I, Q) was obtained in evaluating decisions.

-Backward recursion was adopted to optimally and numerically determine the inventory policy.
+Patients' demands were a determining factor with respect to how much drug quantity and raw material units to order.
+This happens at a given period of time where system state was obtained in evaluating decisions.
+Backward recursion was adopted to optimally determine the inventory policy.
 Eventually, the outcome suggested optimal policy has a base stock structure of which base stock levels are dependent on the raw and processed goods as well as the patient types mix.
 Precisely, two policies were put together and compared: adaptive policy (AP) that is based on the MDP solution and fixed policy (FP) that uses a fixed base stock level.
-In the defined multi-scenario experiment set, AP outperformed FP.